mshea/R-Toolbox/README.md

 These functions are intended as a toolbox of various ways to model data and feed it to an output.
 You'll likely need to spend some time with R yourself before these will be of any use.

+This repo includes a couple of large sample datasets these scripts can run upon.

 Consider it a public junk drawer of useful R visualization ideas.